 Will the R350 Grant Be Increased to R700 in 2024?

-Unfortunately, SASSA has not made any official announcements about raising the SRD grant to R700 this year.
+Unfortunately, SASSA has not made any official announcements about raising the SRD grant to R700 this year, but they have recently increased the R350 grant to R370 back in April 2024.
 This figure appears to be pure speculation that originated on social media platforms.
 SASSA has warned citizens that scammers often spread misinformation about social grants to try and steal personal details from victims.

 If the agency had approved an increase, it would have been formally communicated through SASSA’s official website and contact centers.
 Beneficiaries should be wary of any announcements made on other platforms, especially WhatsApp, Facebook and Twitter.
 It’s best to contact SASSA directly to verify any information about grants before believing such claims.